joefscholtz/cpp_json_class_gen/README.md

 # cpp_json_class_gen

-A powerful, compile-time code generation tool written in pure C++ that creates C++ classes and structs from simple JSON template files.
+Compile-time code generation C++ tool that creates C++ classes and structs from simple JSON template files.
 This project provides a robust, workflow for build-time code generation, seamlessly integrated with CMake.

 ## Features